KiiiKiii: Name

 The name "KiiiKiii" is a play-on-words in both Korean and English.
 In Korean, it is an onomatopoeia representing the sound of giggling, often described as "kiki" (키키), evoking a lighthearted and joyful feeling.
-In English, the name is symbolic of the word "key," signifying that the group strives to continue finding the "key" to life's answers with a smile on their face.
+In English, the name is symbolic of the word "key", signifying that the group strives to continue finding the "key" to life's answers with a smile on their face.

 History

 2025–present: Introduction and debut

-On February 10, Starship Entertainment announced that it would be debuting a new girl group KiiiKiii, with the surprise launch of the group's social media accounts.
-Six days later, it was announced that KiiiKiii's debut extended play Uncut Gem, would be released on March 24.
+On February 10, 2025, Starship Entertainment announced that it would be debuting a new girl group KiiiKiii, with the surprise launch of the group's social media accounts.
+Six days later, it was announced that the group's debut extended play Uncut Gem, would be released on March 24.
 That same day, the members were unveiled, and the music video for "I Do Me", a track from the EP, was released.
-On February 23, the group released a celebratory music video titled "Debut Song" to commemorate their upcoming debut.
+On February 23, they released a celebratory music video titled "Debut Song" to commemorate their upcoming debut.
 On April 5, KiiiKiii won their first music broadcast trophy since debut on Show!
 Music Core with "I Do Me".
 On May 11, the group did their first international performance at KCON Japan.
-On August 6, KiiiKiii released their first digital single "Dancing Alone", with the lead song of the same name and B-side song "Strawberry Cheesegame".
-On October 28, it was revealed that Kakao Entertainment will release the web novel Dear.X: Tomorrow's Me, Today's Me, featuring the group as its main characters.
-On November 4, KiiiKiii released the song "To Me From Me", produced by Tablo, as its soundtrack.
+On August 6, they released their first digital single "Dancing Alone", with the lead song of the same name and B-side song "Strawberry Cheesegame".
+On October 28, it was revealed that Kakao Entertainment will release the web novel Dear.X: Tomorrow's Me, Today's Me, featuring KiiiKiii as its main characters.
+On November 4, the group released the song "To Me from Me", produced by Tablo, as its soundtrack.

+In January 2026, it was announced that they would release a new album at the end of the month.
+On January 6, it was revealed to be KiiiKiii's second extended play Delulu Pack, with the lead single "404 (New Era)", which was released on January 26.
+On April 11, the group released the song "Go On", a soundtrack for the television series Perfect Crown.
+On May 16 and 17, they held their first fan concert KiiiKiii Festiiival.
+On July 20, it was announced that KiiiKiii's third extended play WhyKiiiKiii would be released on August 10, with the lead single "Pop Off Pop Off".
+A stop-motion video of the EP's track "Candy Pink Magic Hole Flip Phone" was pre-released on July 30.

+Other ventures

+Ambassadorship

+In January 2026, KiiiKiii had been appointed the official promotional ambassador for Seoul Metropolitan Government's newly redefined city color system "Seoul Color", which will be used by both public and private entities for festivals, public events, products, visual information, and in urban spaces to reflect changes in the digital era.
+In July, the group was appointed as a goodwill ambassador of Gangnam-gu for two years, promoting its policies and cultural and tourism resources through contents and major events in the district.